 ACC’s Anticoagulation Initiative is a comprehensive quality effort, to help facilitate a greater understanding of AFib treatments and practice patterns.
 This multidisciplinary effort addresses gaps in knowledge in order to develop processes and tools aimed at meeting guideline-recommended standards and improving quality of anticoagulation care.
 Current resources and activities include:

 - Anticoagulation Consortium Roundtables: The ACC convenes yearly roundtable meetings, drawing top experts from a wide range of disciplines and medical specialty societies, as well as other stakeholders, to discuss key issues in anticoagulation treatment, and strategize on future approaches to address barriers in care.
-(The Roundtables are supported by Boehringer Ingelheim Pharmaceuticals, Inc.; Daiichi Sankyo, Inc.; Janssen Pharmaceuticals, Inc.; and Portola Pharmaceuticals, Inc.)
+(The Roundtables have been supported by Bristol-Myers Squibb, Boehringer Ingelheim Pharmaceuticals, Inc.; Daiichi Sankyo, Inc.; Janssen Pharmaceuticals, Inc.; Pfizer; and Portola Pharmaceuticals, Inc.)

-- AnticoagEvaluator Mobile App: This updated app helps clinicians make informed decisions on antithrombotic therapy for their non-valvular AFib patients.
-The app calculates a patient’s CHA2DS2-VASc and HAS-BLED scores to provide an assessment of stroke and bleed risk associated with therapeutic options vs. no therapy, and calculates creatinine clearance to provide accurate dosing.
+- AnticoagEvaluator: This app helps clinicians make informed decisions on antithrombotic therapy for their non-valvular AFib patients.
+The app calculates a patient's CHA2DS2-VASc and HAS-BLED scores to provide an assessment of stroke and bleed risk associated with therapeutic options vs. no therapy, and calculates creatinine clearance to provide accurate dosing.

 - Anticoagulation Shared Decision Making Tool: An interactive tool that helps physicians and patients make the best decision regarding anticoagulation therapy for individual patients with AFib.